dcarbone/curl-file-header-extractor/README.md

-# curl-file-header-extractor
+# curl-header-extractor
-Utility to extract headers from PHP CURL to file request.
+Utility to extract headers from PHP CURL request.

 # Installation